anuragsahay5/Webflix-frontend/Readme.md

 ## Libraries

 - ``` React ``` : As the frontend javascript library to build the frontend.
+-
+- - ``` React router dom ``` : Used to Navigate between pages and handle and design the flow between Login to Signp to app page.
+  -
 - ``` Axios ``` : Used Axios library to make API calls to backend.

 - ``` Vite ``` : Used Vite as the build tool.
 Much faster and developer friendly.